mobilebarn/UNIFIED_COMMERCE/UNIFIED_COMMERCE_PROGRESS_SUMMARY.md

 ## 🎉 What We've Built

-We have successfully created a complete Unified Commerce platform with:
+We have successfully created a complete Retail OS platform with:

 1. **8 Microservices** - Each handling a specific business domain:
    - Identity Service (Authentication & Authorization)